SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

     :target: https://app.codecov.io/gh/SS-Atlantis/AtlantisCmd
     :alt: Codecov Testing Coverage Report

-The :kbd:`AtlantisCmd` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
+The :py:obj:`AtlantisCmd` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
 The results are visible on the `repo actions page`_, from the green checkmarks beside commits on the `repo commits page`_, or from the green checkmark to the left of the "Latest commit" message on the `repo code overview page`_ .